 While LASIK is a successful and relatively safe procedure, the majority of complications with Lasik arise from the use of a bladed style microkeratome.
-Although Dr. Katzen has performed thousands of Lasik procedures with this traditional method, he now can offer all of his patients the IntraLase procedure to help reduce the complications attributed to the microkeratome.
+Although Dr. Katzen has performed thousands of Lasik procedures with this traditional method, since 2005 he has only performed the IntraLase to help reduce the complications attributed to the microkeratome.

 The IntraLase Procedure

 Our 5th generation The IntraLase™ iFS Laser brings a new level of safety and assurance to vision correction surgery by providing an all-laser approach for optimal precision.
 The accuracy of a computer-controlled laser may be used to create the corneal flap for LASIK, providing unprecedented control and the ability to customize the flap for each of our patients.